DanielJDufour/pixel-utils/src/raw-to-rgba/README.md

 # `rawToRgba`
-> convert a raw pixel value to RGBA
+> Convert a Raw Pixel to RGBA

 ## description
 You normally want to convert a raw pixel to an RGBA 3-Band pixel when you